Lindsey Graham Says He Owns An AR-15 Because 'Gangs'

-Category: World Politics Hits: 1Sen.
+Category: World Politics Hits: 7Sen.
 Lindsey Graham (R-SC) insisted on Sunday that he needs an AR-15 assault-style rifle to prepare for "gangs" that might attack him following a natural disaster.
 While interviewing Graham on Fox News Sunday, host Chris Wallace asked the senator about a push from Democrats to enact a new assault weapons ban following two recent mass shootings.
 "I would challenge [Senate majority leader Chuck Schumer] to bring the assault weapons ban to the floor of the United States Senate," Graham told Wallace.
 "It won't get 50 votes, much less 60."
 "I own an AR-15," he continued.
 "If there's a natural disaster in South Carolina where the cops can't protect my neighborhood, my house will be the last ones that the gangs will come to because I can defend myself."
 Graham added: "You don't have to have an AR-15 but if you have one lawfully, I think you should be allowed to keep it."

 Read more https://crooksandliars.com/2021/03/lindsey-graham-says-he-owns-ar-15-case